Other contests on April 22, 2023

 SCORING:

-QSO points: ADD scores for each band for
+QSO points: ADD scores for each band together

 Total Score: QSO points TIMES Multiplier